-Mr. Hitchcock concentrates in the areas of municipal law litigation, employee benefits, and business transactions.
-Steve has extensive experience in municipal matters over the past 26 years, handling municipal government and school board issues.
+Mr. Stephen Hitchcock concentrates in the areas of municipal law, litigation, employee benefits and business transactions.
+Mr. Hitchcock has extensive experience in municipal matters over the past twenty six years, handling municipal government and school board issues.
 He also represents a number of insurance companies in litigation defense, fringe benefits, disability and other employment related litigation.

-Steve has previously served on the Zoning Board of Appeals and the School Board in Novi.
-He is currently a trustee on the Novi Educational Foundation.
+Mr. Hitchcock has previously served on the Zoning Board of Appeals and the School Board in Novi.
+He is former trustee on the Novi Educational Foundation.

 Mr. Hitchcock has an “AV” Peer Review rating from Martindale-Hubbell, the highest ranking by peers for general ethical standards and legal ability.